mquinaz/ImageSegmentationFCMFP/README.md

 proj.py FCM algorithm and can calculate milk-estimation by commenting the appropriate lines of code (RGB color space)

-projetoRecente.py FCM algorithm using CIELAB colorspace (bad results, substituted by proj.py)

 projfp.py FCMFP algorithm, calculation of best cluster choice with Xie Beni measure

 projetofp.py FCMFP algorithm for the milk estimation

 classifica.py calculates the segmentation accuracy

-algo.py a prototype of the classification accuracy
+FCM algorithm was tested also with CIELAB colorspace which obtained bad results.